 Fever with a body temperature above 38 0 C was registered in 94.2 % of patients on the 1st group (49 cases), and in 78.8 % (41 patients) of the 2nd group (p < 0.05).
-Such a high rate of patients with fever confirmed that most patients had active inflammatory processes, which were accompanied by pronounced intoxication, progression of MDR-TB, HIV, and others opportunistic diseases against the background of deep immunosuppression.
+Such a high rate of patients with fever confirmed that most patients had active inflammatory which processes, were accompanied bv pronounced intoxication, progression of MDR-TB, HIV, and others against the background of opportunistic diseases deep immunosuppression.